A low calcium level may result from a problem with the parathyroid glands, as well as from diet, kidney disorders, or certain drugs.

 Inadequate consumption of calcium

 Certain drugs, including rifampin (an antibiotic), antiseizure drugs (such as phenytoin and phenobarbital), bisphosphonates (such as alendronate, ibandronate, risedronate, and zoledronic acid), calcitonin, chloroquine, corticosteroids, and plicamycin

 The calcium level in blood can be moderately low without causing any symptoms.
 If levels of calcium are low for long periods, people may develop dry scaly skin, brittle nails, and coarse hair.
 Muscle cramps involving the back and legs are common.
 Over time, hypocalcemia can affect the brain and cause neurologic or psychologic symptoms, such as confusion, memory loss, delirium, depression, and hallucinations.
 These symptoms disappear if the calcium level is restored.

 An extremely low calcium level may cause tingling (often in the lips, tongue, fingers, and feet), muscle aches, spasms of the muscles in the throat (leading to difficulty breathing), stiffening and spasms of muscles (tetany), seizures Seizure Disorders In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
-Many people have unusual sensations just before... read more , and abnormal heart rhythms Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
+Many people have unusual sensations just before a seizure... read more , and abnormal heart rhythms Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
 Heart disorders are... read more .